W251 R-Class EGR Issues

 IMG_9657.jpg

 5 pins and 3 wires, this is normal.
-The control unit turns off the output power if it detects a short circuit or no load.
-Inspect the entire engine wiring harness, sometimes it becomes frayed and shorted to ground.
-X25/2 also freezes on f105 F58.
-And try to disconnect the connector from the heating of the fuel filter, ventilation, M55 one by one and watch the power supply.
-In general, disconnect the components from terminal 87 one by one, so you will find the culprit of the short circuit.
+The control unit will cut off the output power if it detects a short circuit or no load.
+Check all engine wiring, sometimes it wears out and shorts to ground.
+X25/2 also hangs on F105 F58.
+And try to disconnect the connector from the fuel filter heater, ventilation, M55 one by one and check the power supply.
+In general, disconnect components from terminal 87 one by one until you find the culprit of the short circuit.

 Download attachments